I am a bit worried about placing my aircraft in someone else’s name.

 Our Directors have been registering aircraft with the FAA for British citizens since 1978.
 Originally this service was available

 by private invitation only.
-Now this service is available for all reputable and responsible aircraft owners.
+Now this service is available for all reputable and responsible aircraft owners in most countries.

 Our experienced personnel can advise you on every aspect of aircraft ownership from finding aircraft in the United States, selling your FAA aircraft, ferrying, to placing an EASA registered aircraft in Europe on to the FAA register, obtaining airworthiness certificates and export certificates, annual inspections and FAA maintenance.
 Our advice is free to Trust holders.